Students who are concerned about not meeting the prerequisites for this course are encouraged to contact the course coordinator before registering

 Overview

-There are three assignments in this course.
-For the first two, students will implement simple games with Android (Assignment 1) and HTML5 and JavaScript (Assignment 2), respectively.
-The last assignment (Assignment 3) asks students to design and develop a role-play game, adventure game, or a turn-based strategy game using the skills they have learned in this course.
-After completing this course, students will have good examples of their experience and abilities in game development to include in their portfolios.
+This course has three assignments.
+In the first two, students will implement simple games with Android (Assignment 1) and HTML5 and JavaScript (Assignment 2).
+In the final assignment (Assignment 3), students will design and develop a role-play game, adventure game, or turn-based strategy game using the skills learned in this course.
+After completing COMP 486, students will have good examples of their experience and abilities in game development to include in their portfolios.

 Outline